 Note: Target audiences for a Google service don't appear in the Google Groups interface for users, at groups.google.com

-- You need the Groups admin privilege to create a target audience, edit an audience's details, add member groups, or remove members.
+- To create a target audience, edit an audience's details, add member groups, or remove members, you need the Groups admin privilege.

-- You need the Service Settings admin privilege or the settings privileges for a specific service to apply a target audience to a Google service.
+- To apply a target audience to a Google service, you need the Service Settings admin privilege or the settings privileges for that specific service.

-Tip: If you want a delegated admin to manage target audiences, create a custom admin role for them with all of these privileges.
+Tip: If you want a delegated admin to manage target audiences, grant them both the Groups Admin role and Services Admin role.
+Or, create a custom admin role for them with just the privileges you want them to have.

 You can view a record of target audience actions that users and admins performed: